Science and technology in Nepal: National Science Technology and Innovation Policy (2019)

 The National Science, Technology and Innovation Policy (2019) identifies six priority areas: industrial research; agriculture and land use; infrastructure development; optimum use of biodiversity and mining; climate change and disaster management; and better governance.

 The policy has pinpointed a number of challenges for science governance, such as a lack of political leadership, a weak administrative capacity and poor co-ordination between line ministries.
-To improve co-ordination, the Ministry of Science and Technology was merged with the Ministry of Education in 2018 to form the Ministry of Education, Science and Technology.
+To improve co-ordination, the Ministry of Science and Technology was merged with the Ministry of Education in 2018, forming the Ministry of Education, Science and Technology.

-Despite receiving the lion’s share of public research budgets, the majority of research institutes tend to be largely bureaucratic, with an inadequate investment in dedicated research.
-This explains the lack of a sense of community or concrete goals for knowledge creation and transfer.
+Despite receiving the majority of public research budgets, most research institutes are largely bureaucratic, with little investment in dedicated research.
 There is also an absence of mission-oriented research programmes to meet national economic objectives.

-The National Science, Technology and Innovation Policy (2019) has proposed creating a science, technology and innovation fund but, as of late 2020, no budget had yet been allocated to such a fund.
-Achieving the policy’s objectives will require responsive institutions and adequate funding.
+The National Science, Technology and Innovation Policy (2019) has proposed creating a science, technology and innovation fund but, as of late 2020, no budget had yet been allocated to such a fund, which requires responsive institutions and adequate funding.

-The same is true for the Three-Year Plan (2016–2018) and Fifteenth Five-Year Plans (2019–2023).
-Responsive institutions and adequate funding will be vital, for instance, to reach the targets in the Three-Year Plan of a 35% gross enrolment rate in higher education and a 65% Internet connectivity rate by 2018.
-The plan also foresees support for start-ups through the creation of business incubators at universities and the creation of 11 000 jobs in science and engineering by 2018.
+The same is true for the Three-Year Plan (2016–2018) and Fifteenth Five-Year Plans (2019–2023), where responsive institutions and adequate funding will be necessary to reach the targets in the Three-Year Plan of a 35% gross enrolment rate in higher education and a 65% Internet connectivity rate by 2018.
+The plan also foresees support for start-ups through the creation of business incubators at universities and the creation of 11,000 jobs in science and engineering by 2018.

-The government’s objectives for the Fifteenth Five-Year Plan covering the period from 2019 to 2023 are no less ambitious: inculcating a science culture and evidence-based research, harnessing science and technology to enhance living standards, promoting emerging technologies and supporting linkages between industry and academia, including with entrepreneurs.
+The government’s objectives for the Fifteenth Five-Year Plan covering the period from 2019 to 2023 inculcate a science culture and evidence-based research, using science and technology to enhance living standards, promoting emerging technologies and supporting linkages between industry and academia, including with entrepreneurs.

-In order to measure progress towards these targets and objectives, the government will need to collect and analyse comprehensive data on a regular basis.
-However, Nepal still lacks a robust system of data collection for indicators related to science, technology and innovation.
+Nepal still lacks a robust system of data collection for indicators related to science, technology and innovation.
 For instance, it does not measure the national research effort on a regular basis.
 No innovation survey has ever been conducted, nor any systematic attempt made to measure the business sector’s contribution to research and development, particularly at a time when value addition by manufacturing to the economy has slipped beneath the 5% threshold since peaking at 9% in 1996, according to World Bank data.
-The lack of evidence to inform policy-making is a major weakness of the Nepalese research system.